 Shake hands with myself

-It's a mysterious experience that draws you in as another version of yourself appears from the swirling fisheye mirror.
-Once you get used to the sensation, you can play rock-paper-scissors or make a heart.
+It's a mysterious experience that draws you in as you see another version of yourself appear from within the swirling fisheye mirror.
+Once you get used to the sensation, you can play rock-paper-scissors and make hearts.

 Magical Whirlpool

 If you look at this spiral for 20 seconds and then look at the flower above, a strange phenomenon will occur!
-The flower will look as if it is about to jump out.
+The flower will appear to jump out.

 Momotaro at the entrance to Onigashima

-Inside the museum, the dark and quiet entrance to Onigashima has been recreated.
+Inside the museum, the entrance to the dark and quiet Onigashima has been recreated.
 According to legend, Momotaro went to Onigashima to defeat the demons.
 In Okayama City and Soja City, there are many legends related to Kibitsuhiko and Ura, and Kinojozan in the eastern part of Soja City is said to be the model for Onigashima.
-This area, where a giant named Ura is said to have lived as his castle, is an important setting in the Momotaro legend.
+This area, where a giant named Ura is said to have had his castle, is an important setting in the Momotaro legend.

-Additionally, there are legends of "Demon Islands" on islands such as Megi Island in Takamatsu City , Kagawa Prefecture , which is located in the Seto Naikai .
+There are also legends of "Onigashima" (demon islands) on Megi Island Island in Takamatsu City , Kagawa Prefecture , which is located in the Seto Naikai .

 Onigashima Cave Exploration

-Onigashima Cave is only 25 meters from the exit, and is just as scary as a haunted house.
-You start off screaming at the entrance, and then scream even louder as you see yourself in shock, making it an experience full of fear and excitement until the very end.
-Although it is written "This is not a haunted house," visitors will feel the same way as if they were in a real haunted house.
+Onigashima Cave is only 25 meters from the exit, but it has the scary feeling of a haunted house.
+You start off screaming at the entrance, and then scream even louder as you are surprised by your own appearance, making it an experience filled with fear and excitement until the very end.
+Although it is advertised as "not a haunted house," visitors will feel the thrill of a full-fledged haunted house.

 Momotaro Museum

-Momotaro is one of Japan's most well-known fairy tales, and there are various theories about its origin.
-One theory is that he was born from a peach, while another is that an old couple ate a peach, rejuvenating themselves and having a child.
-The legend of Kibitsuhiko-no-Mikoto defeating the demon Ura of Kibi Province (Okayama) has been passed down to this day.
-The museum's exhibits allow visitors to experience the depth of the Momotaro legend, whose interpretations and expressions have changed over the years.
+Momotaro is one of Japan's most famous fairy tales, and there are various theories about its origin.
+One theory is that he was born from a peach, while another is that an elderly couple ate a peach, becoming younger and having a child.
+The legend of Kibitsuhiko-no-Mikoto defeating the demon Ura of Kibi Province ( Okayama) has been passed down to the present day.
+The museum's exhibits allow you to experience the depth of the Momotaro legend, whose interpretation and expression have changed over time.

 The oldest document of the Momotaro legend

 On the first floor, the oldest document on the Momotaro legend from the Edo period, dating back to Bunka 8 (1811), is on display.
-It is in a display case so you cannot read it, but the explanatory text is very interesting as it explains the historical background and examples that are still relevant to the present day.
+It is in a display case so you cannot read it, but the explanatory text is very interesting as it explains the historical background and examples that are still relevant today.

 Momotaro's Kamishibai

-There is also a picture-story show-style video on screen, and you can immerse yourself even more deeply in the world of Momotaro by sitting on a log and listening to the story.
+A picture-story show-style video is also shown, and you can immerse yourself even more deeply in the world of Momotaro by sitting on a log and listening to the story.

-Finally, a glowing green eye-like hole with the words "Do not peek" on it will make you want to peek in.
-This museum, which is filled with tricks and mechanisms, is a must-see when visiting Kurashiki Bikan Historical Quarter.
+Finally, a glowing green eye-like hole with the words "Do not peek" will make you want to peer in.
+This museum, filled with mechanical devices, is a must-see when visiting Kurashiki Bikan Historical Quarter.

 TEL: 086-423-2008